Denny-smart/reddit-manager/README.md

 # 📌 Reddit Manager

 A **Reddit Post Manager** that enables users to authenticate their Reddit accounts, create and schedule posts, and manage multiple accounts from a single platform.
 It simplifies subreddit posting, saves time, and provides better account and post management.
+Live URL: https://reddit-sync-dash.vercel.app/

 ---